apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 Datanodes set up the reconciliation process as follows:

-1. DN 1 Calculates the Merkle Tree if it is not already present and report it to SCM.
-SCM can then compare the container replica hashes and schedule reconciliation if they are different.
+1. DN 1 schedules the Merkle Tree to be calculated if it is not already present and report it to SCM.
+   1. SCM can then compare the container replica hashes and schedule reconciliation if they are different.
-2. If DN 1 already has the Merkle Tree, it will compare it with the Merkle Trees of the other replicas and schedule reconciliation if they are different.
+2. If DN 1 already has the Merkle Tree locally, it will compare it with the Merkle Trees of the other container replicas and schedule reconciliation if they are different.
 Example:
    1. DN 1 -> getContainerHashes(Container #12) -> DN 2 // Datanode 1 gets the merkle tree of container 12 from Datanode 2.
    2. DN 1 -> getContainerHashes(Container #12) -> DN 3 // Datanode 1 gets the merkle tree of container 12 from Datanode 3.
    3. ... // Continue for all replicas.

-Reconcile Loop once the merkle trees are obtained from all/most replicas:
+Reconcile loop once the merkle trees are obtained from all/most replicas:

 1. DN 1 checks if any blocks are missing.
 For each missing Block:
     1. Make a **union** of all chunks and which DNs has the chunk.
-It is possible that certain chunks are missing in one of the container replicas.
+It is possible that certain chunks are missing in other container replicas.
+The **union** of chunks represents all the chunks that are present in any of the replicas.
     2. Read the remote chunks and store them locally and create the local block.
 Example:
-       1. DN 1 -> readChunk(Container #12, Block #3, Chunk #1)  -> DN 2 // Read the chunk from DN 2
+       1. `DN 1 -> readChunk(Container #12, Block #3, Chunk #1)  -> DN 2` // Read the chunk from DN 2
-       2. DN 1 -> readChunk(Container #12, Block #3, Chunk #2)  -> DN 3 // Read the chunk from DN 3
+       2. `DN 1 -> readChunk(Container #12, Block #3, Chunk #2)  -> DN 3` // Read the chunk from DN 3
        3. ... // Continue for all chunks that are in the union of chunks.
-       4. Datanode will validate the checksum of the chunk read from the peer Datanode and if it is corrupted.
+       4. Datanode will validate the checksum of the chunk read from the peer Datanode before using it to reconcile.
 This is already performed by the existing client code.
+Thus, no silent data corruption will be introduced.
 2. DN 1 checks if any blocks are corrupted.
 For each corrupted Block:
     1. Make a union of all chunks and which DN has the chunks.
 It is possible that certain chunks are corrupted in one of the container replicas.
+The **union** of chunks represents all the chunks that are present in any of the replicas.
     2. Read the remote chunks and store them locally.
 Example:
-       1. DN 1 -> readChunk(Container #12, Block #20, Chunk #13)  -> DN 2
+       1. `DN 1 -> readChunk(Container #12, Block #20, Chunk #13)  -> DN 2`
-       2. DN 1 -> readChunk(Container #12, Block #20, Chunk #21)  -> DN 3
+       2. `DN 1 -> readChunk(Container #12, Block #20, Chunk #21)  -> DN 3`
        3. ... // Continue for all chunks that are in the union of chunks.
-       4. Datanode will validate the checksum of the chunk read from the peer Datanode and if it is corrupted.
+       4. Datanode will validate the checksum of the chunk read from the peer Datanode before using it to reconcile.
 This is already performed by the existing client code.
+Thus, no silent data corruption will be introduced.
 3. DN 1 deletes any blocks that are marked as deleted.
     1. The block continues to be in the tree with the updated checksum to avoid redundant Merkle tree updates.
 4. DN 1 recomputes Merkle tree and sends it to SCM via ICR (Incremental Container Report).

 Note: This document does not cover the case where the checksums recorded at the time of write match the chunks locally within a Datanode but differ across replicas.
 We assume that the replication code path is correct and that the checksums are correct.
 If this is not the case, the system is already in a failed state and the reconciliation protocol will not be able to recover it.
 Chunks once written are not updated, thus this scenario is not expected to occur.

 #### `getContainerHashes`